wq/wq.db/README.md

 wq.db has two primary components: a REST API generator ([wq.db.rest]) and a collection of schema design patterns ([wq.db.patterns]) that facilitate flexible database layouts.

 ### [wq.db.rest]
-Extends the excellent [Django Rest Framework](http://django-rest-framework.org) with a collection of views, serializers, and context processors useful for creating a progresively enhanced website that serves as its own mobile app and its own REST API.
-The core of the library (app.py) includes an admin-style `autodiscover()` that automatically routes REST urls to installed models, and provides a descriptive JSON configuration object for consumption by [wq.app's client-side router].  wq.db.rest also includes a CRS-aware GeoJSON serializer and renderer.
+Extends the excellent [Django REST Framework] with a collection of views, serializers, and context processors useful for creating a progresively enhanced website that serves as its own mobile app and [its own REST API].
+The core of the library ([app.py]) includes an admin-style Router that connects REST urls to registered models, and provides a descriptive [configuration object] for consumption by [wq.app's client-side router].  wq.db.rest also includes a CRS-aware GeoJSON serializer/renderer.

 ### [wq.db.patterns]
-A collection of recommended design patterns ([annotate], [identify], [locate], and [relate]) that provide long-term flexibility and sustainability for data collection systems.
+A collection of recommended design patterns ([annotate], [identify], [locate], and [relate]) that provide long-term flexibility and sustainability for user-maintained data collection systems.
 These patterns are implemented as installable Django apps.

 ### Batteries Included
-Like Django itself, wq.db includes a `contrib` module that provides additional functionality not considered to be part of the "core" library.
+Like Django itself, wq.db includes a [contrib] module that provides additional functionality not considered to be part of the "core" library.

 #### [files]
 Generic file manager.
 Supports using the same `FileField` for both images and files.
 Also includes a URL-driven thumbnail generator.

+#### [dbio]
+Load data from external files into the database, powered by [wq.io] and [vera].

+#### [search]
+Utilities for searching and disambiguating models using the [identify] and [annotate] patterns.

 #### [vera]
 Reference implementation of the ERAV model, an extention to EAV with support for maintaining multiple versions of an entity.